-Smith College School for Social Work promotes knowledge, values and skills that help students to identify, critically analyze and intervene against the injurious effects of racism.
-The School for Social work community fosters respect for diverse worldviews and for each other's equal place in the world.
-Self-reflection and deepening conversations about race influence practice, research and scholarship at the School.
+Since our inception, the Smith College School for Social Work has worked to promote knowledge, values and skills that help students to identify, critically analyze and intervene against the insidious and lethal effects of racism.
+Our school community is one that fosters respect for diverse worldviews and for each other's equal place in the world.
+We believe in the power of self-reflection and ongoing discussion about how issues of race influences social work practice, research and scholarship.

 In 1995, the School for Social Work faculty made a formal commitment to becoming an anti-racism organization.
 We made this pledge to make explicit our responsibility to continuously learn about and disrupt systems of privilege, inequality, and oppression that maintain white supremacy, rewarding, punishing, and silencing based on socially assigned differences.

 To bring accountability to our work, the SSW Anti-Racism Consultation Committee is charged with monitoring the School’s progress toward anti-racism.
 Comprised of students, alumni, faculty and staff, the ARCC meets monthly, setting a course to solicit feedback and perspectives from the SSW community, generating and reviewing relevant data and proposals to ensure that our school is continuously working towards our pledge.
 Members of the ARCC are available to any SSW community member for consultation when issues of structural racism manifest in community process.

 In addition to the ARCC, through our commitment we have developed other important structures to bring our pledge alive:

 The Anti-Racism Monthly meeting brings together faculty and administrators in a dedicated time for ongoing learning and discussion about issues of race and racism, and our integration of the anti-racism lens in curriculum and organizational processes.